-When you are trying to bury negative Google results, branding basics just won’t cut it.
+When you are trying to bury and push down a negative Google result, branding basics just won’t cut it.
 You need to give your campaign a little extra juice when attempting to bury a well-optimized negative search result with a lot of domain authority.

 This post discusses potential tactics for people who have negative or unflattering content on the first page of their Google search results.
 When you’re done, we also recommend that you read our Ultimate Guide to Online Reputation Management for more in-depth tips and tricks.
 Arming yourself with as many options as possible is crucial when building a successful personal brand online.

 Bad Search Results Can Happen to Good People

 While the internet and social media have created an accessible platform for anyone with an internet connection, there is a downside.
 All it takes is one bad blog post or status update from an angry ex, disgruntled former client, employee – OR EVEN YOU to ruin your career.
 Even a questionable photo can wreck an otherwise pristine reputation.
 Bad results happen to good people all the time.
 So what can you do to fix your reputation if this happens to you?

 Option 1.
 Get the negative search result taken down.